Picard theorems for moduli spaces of polarized varieties: Big Picard theorem via the lemma on the logarthmic derivative

 \section{Big Picard theorem via the lemma on the logarthmic derivative}

-In a similar vein as that in establishing the fundamental vanishing theorem for (symmetric or jet) differentials vanishing on ample divisors, pioneered by Green-Griffiths \cite{GG79} and completed by Siu-Yeung \cite{S-Y97} and Demailly \cite{Dem97b} via the logarithmic derivative lemma, we give another proof of Theorem~\ref{thm:Big Picard} in this section.
-Theorem~\ref{big-picard new} is then a corollary as before from which follows Corollary~\ref{cor:extension}.
-Though standard fair via our methods, the latter is deduced here directly via a theorem of Siu connected to his deep result concerning the structure of currents at the end of this section.
+In a similar vein as that in establishing the fundamental vanishing theorem for (symmetric or jet) differentials, pioneered by Green-Griffiths \cite{GG79} and completed by Siu-Yeung \cite{S-Y97} and Demailly \cite{Dem97b} {via the logarithmic derivative lemma, we give another proof of Theorem~\ref{thm:Big Picard} in this section. {Theorem~\ref{big-picard new} is then an immediate corollary given our setup, as shown in Remark~\ref{relaxation}.}}